gjr80/weewx-pvoutput/readme.md

         $ sudo service weewx start

-1. The weeWX log should be monitored to verify data is being posted to PVOutput at the end of each archive period.
+1. The WeeWX log should be monitored to verify data is being posted to PVOutput at the end of each archive period.
 Setting *debug = 1* or *debug = 2* in *weewx.conf* will provide additional information in the log.
 Using *debug = 2* will generate significant amounts of log output and should only be used for verification of operation or testing.

 ### Manual installation ###

-1. Download the latest *PVOutput uploader* extension from the *PVOutput uploader* extension [releases page](https://github.com/gjr80/weewx-pvoutput/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *PVOutput uploader* extension from the *PVOutput uploader* extension [releases page](https://github.com/gjr80/weewx-pvoutput/releases) into a directory accessible from the WeeWX machine.

-        $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-pvoutput/releases/download/v0.3.1/pvoutput-0.3.1.tar.gz
+        $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-pvoutput/releases/download/v0.4.1/pvoutput-0.4.1.tar.gz

     where *$DOWNLOAD_ROOT* is the path to the directory where the *PVOutput uploader* extension is to be downloaded.

-1. Stop weeWX:
+1. Stop WeeWX:

         $ sudo /etc/init.d/weewx stop